Best TV Technology? Projector vs OLED vs LED vs LCD vs Plasma

 Things You Should Consider Before You Buy

-It is always important to research the brand of television you are looking to purchase regardless of the technology you decide on.
+It is always essential to research the television brand you want to purchase, regardless of your chosen technology.
 Different brands offer different screen sizes and different features.
-Most people tend to have their own brand allegiances.
-However, it is important to look outside of your “preferred” brand to see how your television of choice compares to others in the same category.
+Most people have their brand allegiances; however, it is essential to look outside of your “preferred” brand to see how your television of choice compares to others in the same category.
 It is also important to purchase your television through a reputable distributor.

 Regardless of what television brand you purchase, there is always a possibility that your television will be a “lemon” (or faulty).
-There are many reasons why this might be: it could be a defective part installed during the manufacturing process, or it could be that the TV was dropped before arriving at your residence.
-Purchasing from a reputable dealer helps to ensure that should anything go wrong with your television purchase within the designated period, you are eligible for a refund or replacement.
+There are many reasons for this: it could be a defective part installed during the manufacturing process, or the television was dropped before arriving at your residence.
+Purchasing from a reputable dealer helps ensure that you are eligible for a refund or replacement if anything goes wrong with your television purchase within the designated period.
 Many reputable dealers also offer purchasers the option of extended warranties.

 Ready To Upgrade Your Home Entertainment System?